-We have conducted MATLAB simulations to evaluate the effectiveness of the proposed complex bandpass $\Delta\Sigma$ AD architecture with noise coupling.
-We made the comparison of behavioral models which are shown in Fig.2 and Fig.5.
-In the behavioral model of Fig.2, a second-order complex bandpass $\Delta\Sigma$ AD modulator with 3-bit internal ADC/DACs is used [5], and in the behavioral model of Fig.5, we just add the complex noise coupling structure to Fig.2.
+We have conducted MATLAB simulations to evaluate the effectiveness of the proposed complex bandpass $\Delta\Sigma AD$ modulator with cross-noise-coupling architecture.
+We made comparison of behavioral models which are shown in Fig. 2 and Fig. 5.
+In the behavioral model of Fig. 2, a second-order full-feedforward complex bandpass $\Delta\Sigma AD$ modulator with 3-bit internal ADCs/DACs is used, and in the behavioral model of the proposed modulator shown in Fig. 5, we just add the complex noise coupling structure to Fig. 2.

-Fig.6 shows compared simulation results of output power spectrum between behavioral model of Fig.3 and Fig.4.
-Around intermediate frequency (IF) input signal band of Fin=Fs/4 (F_s is sampling frequency of $\Delta\Sigma$ AD modulator), the signal power of proposed modulator is the same as conventional one, but for the proposed modulator, the noise floor is lower than conventional architecture, which means that the noise power can be suppressed well in proposed modulator.
+Figure 6 shows simulation result comparison of output power spectrum between behavioral models of Fig. 2 and Fig. 5.
+Around IF input signal band of Fin = Fs/4 ( $F_s$ is sampling frequency of $\Delta\Sigma$ AD modulator), the signal power of the proposed modulator is the same as conventional one, but for the proposed modulator, the noise floor is lower than conventional architecture, which means that the noise power can be suppressed well in the proposed modulator.